codesnippetspro/code-snippets/README.md

 Further documentation available on the [plugin website](http://code-snippets.bungeshea.com/docs/).

 ### Do I need to include the `<?php`, `<?` or `?>` tags in my snippet?
 No, just copy all the content inside those tags.
+If you accidentally forget (or just like being lazy), the tags will be stripped from the beginning and end of the snippet when you save it.
+You can, however, use those tags *inside* your snippets to start and end HTML sections.

 ### Is there a way to add a snippet but not run it right away?
 Yes.
 Just add it but do not activate it yet.